colinoflynn/mouldyrf/README.md

 It can shittily fit most parts.
 I've used this board with SOT-23, SOT-363, SOT-343, SOT-89, 4-pin plastic, SOIC-8, 0603, 0805, and 1206 parts.

+See the [examples](examples) folder for a bunch of different examples of parts that fit this board.

 ### How do I get them?

 Download the two gerber-file zips, and send them to your preferred fab house.
 Wait.
 Get boards back.
 Note the gerbers are slightly crazy and may crash some online gerber file submissions.